Host–pathogen interaction: Types of interactions

-Depending on how the pathogen interacts with the host, it can be involved in one of three host–pathogen interactions.
+There are three types of host-pathogen interactions based on how the pathogen interacts with the host.
 Commensalism is when the pathogen benefits while the host gains nothing from the interaction.
 An example of this is Bacteroides thetaiotaomicron, which resides in the human intestinal tract but provides no known benefits.
 Mutualism occurs when both the pathogen and the host benefit from the interaction, as seen in the human stomach.
-Many of the bacteria aid in the breaking down of nutrients for the host and, in return, our bodies act as their ecosystem.
+Many of the bacteria aid in breaking down nutrients for the host, and in return, our bodies act as their ecosystem.
 Parasitism occurs when the pathogen benefits from the relationship while the host is harmed.
 This can be seen in the unicellular Plasmodium falciparum parasite which causes malaria in humans.

 Pathogenic variability in hosts

 Although pathogens do have the capability to cause disease, they do not always do so.
 This is described as context-dependent pathogenicity.
 Scientists believe that this variability comes from both genetic and environmental factors within the host.
 One example of this in humans is E. coli.
 Normally, this bacteria flourishes as a part of the normal, healthy microbiota in the intestines.
 However, if it relocates to a different region of the digestive tract or the body, it can cause intense diarrhea.
-So while E. coli is classified as a pathogen, it does not always act as such.
+So, while E. coli is classified as a pathogen, but it does not always act as such.
 This example can also be applied to S. aureus and other common microbial flora in humans.